 - Use Questions To Prompt You

 This is where it gets tricky.
 If you feel you fail at buying good gifts, you’re looking at a blank page with a circle in the middle.
 Where do you go from here?
 Ask yourself several questions about that person.
 For example, are they visual, auditory, kinesthetic, cognitive, feeling?
 Visual people rely on sight and will appreciate art, photographs, ornaments, etc. Perhaps you could find a photograph (or take one) of a favorite place and have it framed?
 Auditory people perceive the world through sound first and will appreciate gifts related to this.
 Music is the obvious choice but you may not know what they own already.
 So, think about podcast subscriptions, concert tickets, headphones, etc. Kinesthetic people are ‘doing’ people.
 They appreciated gifts that they can get involved and immerse themselves in.
 If they’re creative, a craft kit or any experience day would be ideal.
 Cognitive people are often analytical thinkers.
-Opt for gifts that will stimulate this such as gadgets, books, puzzles, etc. Feeling people are often attuned to touch and will appreciate gifts that rely on this sense, such as a soft, wooly scarf, beard conditioner, etc.
+Opt for gifts that will stimulate this such as gadgets, books, puzzles, personalized wristbands from SleekWristbands.com can be a good gift.
+Feeling people are often attuned to touch and will appreciate gifts that rely on this sense, such as a soft, wooly scarf, beard conditioner, etc.

 This is always a good place to start.
 Other questions that will provide useful prompts are:

 - What do they do in their spare time?